tonysamperi/ts-luxon/projects/app/src/docs/docs/formatting.md

 ### The basics

 Modern browsers (and other JS environments) provide support for human-readable, internationalized strings.
-Luxon provides convenient support for them, and you should use them anytime you want to display a time to a user.
+TSLuxon provides convenient support for them, and you should use them anytime you want to display a time to a user.
 Use `toLocaleString` to do it:

 ```js
 dt.toLocaleString(); //=> '4/20/2017'